Camargo Core Program 2022-2023 for Scholars, Thinkers and Artists (Stipend available)

 - Research, Experiment & Create: Applicants must submit a proposal of work they would like to accomplish during their residencies.
 Proposals may include specific projects to develop or complete (e.g. a book, film, composition, artwork, etc.) or research into a particular topic or issue, in advance of writing or creating a work of art.
 Research projects should be pertinent to the Fellow’s field.
 The Camargo Core Program welcomes both open-ended exploration, or more focused works.

 - Exchange & Network: During the residency, discussions are held regularly so that Fellows have the opportunity to present their work to the group.
 These project discussions serve as an opportunity for interdisciplinary exchange.
 All Fellows are required to be present at these discussions.
-The Camargo Foundation’s staff will provide formal and informal links with the region, meetings with professionals whose areas of expertise are relevant to Fellows’ work, and opportunities to attend events and to invite outside professionals to project discussions.
+The Camargo Foundation’s staff will provide formal and informal links with the region, meetings with professionals whose areas of expertise are relevant to the Fellows’ work, and opportunities to attend events and to invite outside professionals to project discussions.
 On a voluntary basis, Fellows have the opportunity to present their work as part of the programming of cultural and educational organizations in the region.
-As part of Camargo’s interest in engaging the local community, we encourage Fellows to also consider possible programs with students (for example, a classroom visit or hands-on workshop).
-Such events would be conceived and organized in close consultation with the Foundation staff.
+As part of Camargo’s interest in engaging the local community, we encourage Fellows to also consider possible programs with students (for example, a classroom visit or workshop).
+Such events would be conceived and organized in close collaboration with the Foundation staff.

 The Camargo Foundation prizes diversity and welcomes applicants from all countries and nationalities, representing a broad range of creative thought and practice.
 Three main categories are available, and several subcategories for artists’ applications.